vaibhavchincholkar/objParser/README.md

 # objParser

-ObjParser reads the wavefront .obj file and .mtl file associated with it.
+ObjParser reads the wavefront .obj file and .mtl file associated with it and returns OpenGL buffers which can then directly used to render object.

 # How to add objParser to your Android Studio Project

 Go to

 File -> new -> New Moudle -> select import .JAR/.AAR package

 Click next

 Give the file path

 and click Finish

-above steps will include the objParser in your project but its not a dependency yet To do that
+above steps will include the objParser in your project but its not a dependency yet

+To do that

-File -> project Strucutre -> dependencies -> click on App-> click on + -> module dependencies and select objParser-> finish. it will sync gradle build and you are ready to use ObjParser.
+File -> project Strucutre -> dependencies -> click on App-> click on + -> module dependencies and select objParser-> finish.

+it will sync gradle build and you are ready to use ObjParser.

 # usage